 You see, adopting can come all different forms.
 Finding the right situation for you and your family is the most important.

 I am not against buying a dog from a reputable breeder.
 I believe there are circumstances that buying a dog over adopting one is a better choice.
 Like I said above, pure breed dogs are all about predictability.
 This is your decision to make, not anyone else’s.

 The key to whether you buy or adopt a dog is finding a reputable breeder or rescue to get that dog.The key to whether you buy or adopt a dog is finding a reputable breeder or rescue to get that dog.

 I will most likely adopt all my future dogs.
-BUT we have considered buying our next dog (a German Shepherd) from a reputable breeder.
+BUT we will be buying our next dog (a border collie) from a reputable breeder.

 I really feel you can be an advocate for rescue dogs and still buy a dog from a breeder.
 Does that make me a bad person?
 I don’t think so, but I’m assuming not everyone will agree with me.